What is the Union?

 The Union also provides free debating and Cambridge access workshops to local schools, and we also provide thrice-weekly workshops for all student members in Cambridge, at every level of ability, to train themselves in public speaking and learn how to competitively debate.
 It is this training that produced the top two debaters at the World University Debating Championships in 2015.

-At University level, our International competitions are the most prestigious in the UK and some of the best-known in the world, with teams from Harvard to Malaysia attending, and our free Women’s Competition helps to redress the gender disparity across competitive debating.
+At University level, our International competitions are the most prestigious in the UK and some of the best-known in the world, with teams from Harvard to Malaysia attending, and our Women’s Competition helps to redress the gender disparity across competitive debating.

 Guest Speakers and Public Debates